weixianlow/MizzouSENG/README.md

 ####index_wlkr7.html (Wei Xian Low)

-Poll data are fetched by using a PUSH request.
-By selecting either the Democratic button or the Republican button, the website will then submit a PUSH request to the Huffington Post API to fetch the desired poll data.
+Poll data are fetched by using a POST request.
+By selecting either the Democratic button or the Republican button, the website will then submit a POST request to the Huffington Post API to fetch the desired poll data.
 After fetching the data. using d3, the data is then illustrated using a bar graph to show the individual percentage. jQuery and d3 is actively being used in this website.

 ####index_awwxbb.html (Alex Wilhelm)